 World MS Day

 Get involved on World MS Day and show your support for the 2.3 million people worldwide with multiple sclerosis.

 Multiple sclerosis (MS) is a disease of the central nervous system that may affect the brain, spinal cord or optic nerve.
 Everyone with MS has different symptoms, depending on the areas of the central nervous system affected.

 The most common symptoms include fatigue, vision problems, balance and coordination problems, bladder and bowel problems, pain, abnormal speech and impotence as well as cognitive and emotional disturbances.
 There is no known cause or cure for the disease.

 World MS Day is a global initiative of the Multiple Sclerosis International Federation (MSIF) and supported by MS Australia.
 It is held every year on the last Wednesday in May and is an opportunity to bring the MS community together to share their stories, help raise awareness and campaign for everyone affected by multiple sclerosis.

 There is a different theme every year for World MS Day.
 Previous years have looked at MS sufferers in relation to independence, access and employment.
-In 2017, the day will focus on quality of life for people with multiple sclerosis.
+In 2020, the day will focus on helping people with MS to connect virtually.

 How can you get involved?

 - Download and share the promotional materials available free on the MS Australia website.